Der Begriff des Instinktes einst und jetzt: Reception

 In 1910 a book review about the second edition of Der Begriff des Instinktes einst und jetzt was published in the Science journal.
 The reviewer describes that the book shows how the tendency to either humanize animals or see them as fundamentally different from humans has been apparent throughout history.
 She describes Ziegler conception of instinct as Neo-darwinian but remarks that Ziegler does not offer anything essentially new to the conception of instinct.
 She claims that Ziegler uses an a priori argument for the non-existence of conscious feelings in animals of lower structure like earthworms.
 According to Ziegler, the purpose of pain is to avoid the injury inflicting stimulus in the future.
 Thereby, earthworms do not need to feel pain, since they lack the capacity to recognize or avoid what has inflicted pain on them.
 The reviewer notes that recent research on lower vertebrates has shown that they can avoid injury inflicting stimuli it is paired with another stimulus, which then acts as a warning.
 Furthermore, Ziegler claims that in contrast to lower vertebrates, higher mammals can possess not just conscious feelings but also memory ideas.
-The reviewer again accuses Ziegler of a priori consideration since he found an anecdote of a dog licking ice of a window pane in order to look out as sufficient evidence that means-end ideas are present in higher animals.
+The reviewer again accuses Ziegler of a priori consideration since he found an anecdote of a dog licking ice of a window pane to look out as sufficient evidence that means-end ideas are present in higher animals.

 Another review of the second edition of the book was published in the Nature journal in 1911.
 This review praises the book as an "interesting introduction to comparative psychology" that "deserves to be widely known".
 The reviewer describes some themes of the book, such as Ziegler's repeated urges to keep the study of instinct objective by leaving considerations about consciousness out of the concept.

 In 1932, the Austrian zoologist Konrad Lorenz published a paper on the criteria of instinct, which was partially influenced by Der Begriff des Instinktes einst und jetzt.
 The book gave him an historical overview of the theoretical and methodological possibilities in the study of instinct.
 Lorenz published his first complete theory on instincts in 1935.
 In 1973 Lorenz, Karl von Frisch and Nikolaas Tinbergen were jointly awarded the Nobel Prize in Physiology or Medicine as pioneers and founders of the newly formed discipline of ethology.